by Ron de Bruin

-Henk has been involved with the TSA since its foundation in 2001 in Fort Worth, TX and he was chairman of TSA Europe.
+Henk has been involved with the TSA since its foundation in 2001 in Fort Worth, TX.

 In 1994 Henk initiated the Dutch Studbook Foundation, aimed at conserving threatened chelonians and other taxa.
 His efforts to promote breeding programs resulted in the adoption of studbooks by several European countries, which lead to the creation of the European Studbook Foundation, of which Henk was the president from 2003 until 2016.
 He strengthened the link between the European Association of Zoos, Aquaria, and the European Studbook Foundation.
 This contributed to bridging the gap between zoos and private keepers, both of whom could participate in the studbooks.

 Henk was a tireless promoter of conservation philosophy.
 He was involved in many conservation projects around the world and played a pivotal role in distributing chelonians that were seized by authorities around the globe.